-We are a group of people from a variety of backgrounds who have come together to build an ecovillage, creating an ecologically and environmentally sensitive farming community based on biodynamic principles and practices.
+We are a group of people from a variety of backgrounds, singles and families, who have come together to build an ecovillage, creating an ecologically and environmentally sensitive farming community based on biodynamic principles and practices.

 The Whole Villager is our quarterly newsletter, designed to keep our associates and friends up to date about our project and to help them develop stronger ties with our farm community.
-We plan to share information regarding community living, sustainable agriculture and land stewardship in order to promote our mission, vision and guiding principles.
+We plan to share information regarding community living, sustainable agriculture and land sstewardship to promote our mission, vision and guiding pricriples.